dstackai/dstack/docs/docs/index.md

 </div>

+!!! info "Projects"
     On startup, the server sets up a default project that runs everything locally.

-!!! info "Projects"

-    To run dev environments and tasks in your cloud, log into the UI, create the corresponding project, and [configure](guides/projects) the CLI to use it.
+    To run workloads in your cloud, log into the UI, create the corresponding project, and [configure](guides/projects) the CLI to use it.

 ## Initialization